China is spooked about this super-advanced missile system that the US wants in South Korea

 In a conflict with either country, South Korea would benefit from the potential US deployment of Lockheed Martin’s Terminal High Altitude Area Defence (THAAD) system in the country.

-And the top US military official in South Korea told a forum last year that placing THAAD missiles in the country is a “US initiative.”
+And the top US military official told a forum last year that placing THAAD missiles in South Korea is a “US initiative.”

-“There was consideration being taken in order to consider THAAD being deployed here in Korea,” Gen. Curtis Scaparrotti, the commander of United States Forces Korea (USFK), said, according to South Korea’s Yonhap News Agency.
+“There was consideration being taken in order to consider THAAD being deployed here in Korea,” Gen. Curtis Scaparrotti, the commander of United States Forces Korea (USFK), was quoted as saying by South Korea’s Yonhap News Agency.

 “It is a US initiative, and in fact, I recommended it as the commander.”